Does Losing Weight Make You Taller?

 The Perception of Height Enhancement Through Weight Loss

-Can Losing Weight Make You Taller If You Lose A Lot Of Weight?
+Can Losing Weight Make You Taller?

 Can Gaining Weight Make Me Shorter?